aazibch/virtuavisage-basic/README.md

 A full-stack application for AI enthusiasts, VirtuaVisage allows users to generate images using the Stable Diffusion model and share them with the community.

+## Demo

+The demo can be accessed at https://virtuavisage.netlify.app/

 ## Scripts

 Run the server in development mode: